Cavity quantum optomechanical nonlinearities and position measurement beyond the breakdown of the linearized approximation

-We consider a resonant pulsed drive ($\Delta=0$) and an initial thermal mechanical state with position variance $\sigma^2=\bar{n}+1/2$ for mean occupation $\bar{n}$.
-The pulsed interaction gives rise to a spread in phase-shifts depending on the mechanical position distribution and the nonlinearity of $\varphi(\Xm)$.
-Such optical states, with spread determined by the product $\mu\sigma$, are plotted in Fig.~\ref{fig_2_main}(a) using the Husimi-$Q$ function.
-Note that, with increasing $\mu\sigma$, the maxima of $Q$ move away from $\Xl=\Xa$ towards $\Xl=-\Xa$ {{and the probability of landing within the linear response quickly vanishes}}.
-In the limit $\mu\sigma\rightarrow\infty$, the input coherent state simply rotates through an angle $\pm\pi$ in phase space and the output mechanical position probability $\Pf(\Xm)$ tends towards that of the initial state $\Pin(\Xm)$.
+We consider a resonant pulsed drive ($\Delta=0$) and an initial thermal mechanical state with position variance $\sigma^2=\expval{\Xm^2}=\bar{n}+1/2$ for mean occupation $\bar{n}$.
+The pulsed interaction gives rise to optical phase-shifts depending on the mechanical position distribution and the nonlinearity of $\varphi(\Xm)$.
+Such optical states, with spread determined by $\mu\sigma$, are plotted in Fig.~\ref{fig_2_main}(a) using the Husimi-$Q$ function.
+Note that, with increasing $\mu\sigma$, the maxima of $Q$ move away from $\Xl=\Xa$ towards $\Xl=-\Xa$ and the probability of landing within the linear response quickly vanishes.
+In the limit $\mu\sigma\rightarrow\infty$, the input coherent state rotates through an angle $\pm\pi$ in phase space and the mechanical state is unchanged.

-Optical loss, including intrinsic cavity losses and detection inefficiencies, are modelled by a beamsplitter of transmission coefficient $\eta$ placed before the general-dyne detector~\cite{leonhardt1997measuring}.
-As the pulsed unitary $U$ is a function of mechanical position $\Xm$, optical loss will induce changes in the mechanical momentum~\cite{supp}, while the only effect to the final position marginal $\Pf(\Xm)$ is to reduce the strength of the measurement via $\Xa\rightarrow\eta\Xa$ in Eq.~\eqref{krauss}.
+Optical loss, including detection inefficiencies, are modelled by a beamsplitter of transmission $\eta$ placed before the general-dyne detector~\cite{leonhardt1997measuring}.
+As the pulsed unitary $U$ is a function of mechanical position $\Xm$ alone, optical loss will induce changes in the mechanical momentum~\cite{supp}, while the only effect to the final position marginal is to reduce the strength of the measurement via $\Xa\rightarrow\eta\Xa$ in Eq.~\eqref{krauss}.